The process for introducing emerging technology into general purpose classrooms is divided into three distinct phases.

 - The request moves to the Office of Information Technology with approved "proof of concept" funding from the college.

-- A product review checklist is submitted.
+- A technology compliance review is completed

 Phase 2: The analysis phase